khangha13/AppleMap.iDBv1/docs/past_problems_and_resolutions.md

 - When sourcing shared config, never rely on `SCRIPT_DIR` for module-local paths; use step-prefixed variables anchored at `${PIPELINE_ROOT}` for templates and assets.

+### 5.15 Step 1C argument shift when gene map omitted (2025‑12‑03)

+**Symptom**

+- Beagle job failed with `Invalid maximum heap size: -Xmxfalseg` and exited before running; working dir cleanup also failed due to early exit.

+**Root cause**

+- The Step 1C wrapper expanded positional arguments without preserving empty fields.
+When `GENE_MAP_FILE` was empty, the argument list shifted, placing the `impute` flag into the `MEMORY_GB` slot, producing `-Xmxfalseg`.

+**Fix**

+- Send a sentinel (`__NO_GENE_MAP__`) for the optional gene map so positional arguments stay aligned; the job template strips the sentinel back to empty.
+Prevents downstream arguments (memory/impute) from shifting.

+**AI guidance**

+- For optional positional arguments, preserve empty slots (e.g., via sentinels or arrays) so later parameters don’t shift into the wrong position.

 **AI guidance**

 - If you need the master to stay local (e.g., site disallows job-within-job), pass `--no-submit`/`--submit-self=false`.